physrisk/website-source/articles/2013/the-saint-petersburg-paradox.md

 the end some streak of losses will be a final streak as the player will be unable to further increase his bets.

-![One of the tipical realizations while using the discussed strategy.
-As everything goes well it appears that there is no risk - income is steady, but even shortest streak of losses might result in a bankruptcy.]({static}/uploads/2013/st-petersburg-graph-en.jpg "One of the tipical realizations while using the discussed strategy.
+![One of the typical realizations while using the discussed strategy.
+As everything goes well it appears that there is no risk - income is steady, but even shortest streak of losses might result in a bankruptcy.]({static}/uploads/2013/the-saint-petersburg-paradox.jpg "One of the tipical realizations while using the discussed strategy.
 As everything goes well it appears that there is no risk - income is steady, but even shortest streak of losses might result in a bankruptcy."){#attachment_2441}